Skip to Content

 What is a Report?

-• What are the most common failure modes across all simulations?
+• What are the most common failure modes across the run?

-• Which specific prompts, tools, or code paths need to change?
+• Which prompts, tool docstrings, or tool behaviors need to change?

-• What concrete steps would have the most impact on agent quality?
+• What specific edit would have the most impact?

 Report Contents